Staying Motivated While Staying Home

 If you work from home, chances are you’ve encountered this problem at some point: You have no set schedule, few external deadlines, and low motivation to get stuff done.
 So you end up procrastinating by napping, watching TV, cleaning, etc.

-As a result, you keep pushing back the tasks you wanted to accomplish, telling yourself you can always do them later.
+As a result, you keep pushing back the tasks you want to accomplish, telling yourself you can always do them later.
 Or tomorrow.
 Or next week.

 So here are a few methods I have found that help me keep (or regain) motivation while working from home.